filamentgroup/politespace/README.md

 Add `data-politespace` to your form’s `input[type=text]` (et al) or `textarea` and we’ll add spaces to the value when the user blurs off of it.
 We’ll also remove those spaces on focus.

-### data-grouplength
+### data-politespace-grouplength

-To customize the number of spaces, use the `data-grouplength` attribute (it defaults to 3).
+To customize the number of spaces, use the `data-politespace-grouplength` attribute (it defaults to 3).
 It can be:

  * single number (to uniformly repeat, like a credit card)
  * a comma delimited list (for non-uniform strings, like "2,4" for MM YYYY).
 This also works with open ended commas, like "2," for MM YYYY or "3,3," for a US phone number.